marcelpetrick/DevNotes/BeenThereSeenThat/20230327_Beyond_Technical_Skills_The_Importance_of_Soft_Skills_in_Tech_Communication/README.md

 ## challenges
 * development `siloing`
-* development tools: the confusign bridge between you and your users: maybe sometimes as gatekeeping tool between you and your customers
+* development tools: the confusing bridge between you and your users: maybe sometimes as gatekeeping tool between you and your customers
 * dead documentation

 ## consequences